KonradPietocha/KonradPietocha/README.md

 ### Hi there 👋
 I'm a frontend developer and love to learn (not only frontend) technologies.
-Currently, I work at Vanto IT Solutions where I'm a junior developer, building great applications for our clients, especially for [MOTO-PROFIL](https://moto-profil.pl/) and [PROFIAUTO](https://profiauto.pl/).
+Currently, I work at <b>Vanto IT Solutions</b> where I'm a junior software developer, building great applications for our clients, especially for [MOTO-PROFIL](https://moto-profil.pl/) and [PROFIAUTO](https://profiauto.pl/).
 On this github you can unfortunately view only my own private repositories, which is only a small part of what I do on a daily basis.

 <!--
 **KonradPietocha/KonradPietocha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.